smagr173/Hobbie/README.md

 # Hobbie: Collect Socially
 Create, share, and discover collections of rare or noteworthy possessions<br/>
-- Implemented using React Native and Expo
+- Implemented using React Native and Ruby on Rails
 - React Hooks and functional components
 - External libraries such as Redux, React Navigation, and React Spring
 - Sizes well across various devices